 Hiking Long Path section 11 was beautiful and easy.
 Section 11 starts on Mountain Road parking lot where section 10 ended.
 Once we walked into the woods we knew where we were.
 Well, someone did, I didn’t until I saw the rock and lake where we ate leftover pizza on a previous hike.

-Overview of Section Eleven
+Overview of Long Path Trail Section 11

 Long Path section 11 was pretty easy and in the woods.
 While we saw footprints and dog prints, we didn’t encounter any other hikers.
 We also noticed a lot of fox and coyote tracks that liked to follow the Long Path trail as well.